harshitap031/Hello-World/README.md

 **Here is the One Stop Solution for Every Newcomer!**

 ## 1. Begin with learning about Git and Github!
-How it works and learn about the various Commands. :octocat:
+How it works and learn about the various Commands. :octocat

 You can take any one of the following courses/videos.
 One is just sufficient.
 If you want you take more than one too!